 The realistic value of a property if it was available for sale.

 Peppercorn ground rent

-A nominal rent usually paid annually and of low value.
+A nominal rent is usually paid annually and of low value.

 A property for occasional occupation.

 The initial questions about a property which the seller must answer prior to the exchange of any contract.

 The person who is buying a property is known as the purchaser.

 A mortgage lender can take possession of a property if the mortgage payments have not been met according to the mortgage agreement.

 The local authority or the land registry holds information about property and location which can be sorted via a 'search'.